 Just as there are rules for playing a game, financial accounting follows guidelines to ensure fairness and comparability.

 In the U.S., these guidelines are called Generally Accepted Accounting Principles (GAAP).
-These rules make sure that the reports are credible, reliable, and consistent across the board, allowing users to compare financial performance easily.
+These established principles guide companies in preparing their financial statements according to regulatory and reporting requirements.
+They ensure that the reports are credible, reliable, and consistent across the board, allowing users to compare financial performance easily.

 The Role of FASB in Financial Accounting